-The Learning Skills Services program, which began at SSU in 1964, is a federally-funded TRiO Student Support Services program designed to help first generation, low-income students, including students with disabilities, who have a goal to graduate with a Bachelor's degree within six years.
+The United for Success program, which began at SSU in 1964, is a federally-funded TRiO Student Support Services program designed to help first generation, low-income students, including students with disabilities, who have a goal to graduate with a Bachelor's degree within six years.

-The LSS program provides eligible students with a rich variety of services designed to provide academic, personal and social support to achieve your goals and dreams.
+The US program provides eligible students with a rich variety of services designed to provide academic, personal and social support to achieve your goals and dreams.
 The program serves 350 students each year.

 Who is Eligible?

-To qualify for LSS you must be a U.S. citizen or permanent resident and meet one of the following:
+To qualify for US you must be a U.S. citizen or permanent resident and meet one of the following:

 - Be a first generation college student (neither parent has a bachelor's degree from a 4 year college in the United States)

 - Have a documented learning difference and/or physical disability

 - Academic support through Individualized Instruction and tutoring.